catherineloesch/project-2-react-film-app/readme.md

 ## 5. Deliverables

-- Build a web application from scratch
+- Build a web application from scratch using the create-react-app command.
-- Use React with create-react-app to build application.
 - Plan application using wireframes and user stories
 - Deploy app online to GitHub Pages, Surge, or any hosting service
 - the user must be able to:
   - Add a new item to a list
-  - Mark the item as complete/favorite/(watch, read, listen) later/flag/etc
+  - Mark the item as complete/favourite/(watch, read, listen) later/flag/etc
   - Edit an item from a list
   - Remove an item from a list
   - Clear/delete all items
   - Clear/delete only marked items
 - Fetch data from at least one 3rd party API using Axios or fetch.
 - Make frequent Git commits with descriptive messages, explaining your commit.
 - Use React Router to handle multiple pages/views.

 ### Potential Extra Features